Rupert Bruce-Mitford: Personal life

 Bruce-Mitford was married three times, and had three children by his first wife.
 In 1941 he married Kathleen Dent, with whom he fathered Myrtle (b.
 1943), Michael (b.
 1946), and Miranda (b.
 1951).
-A professional cellist, Myrtle Bruce-Mitford would herself contribute to the Sutton Hoo finds, being employed by the British Museum to work on the remnants of the lyre and co-authoring a paper with her father.
+A professional cellist, Myrtle Bruce-Mitford herself contributed to the Sutton Hoo finds, being employed by the British Museum to work on the remnants of the lyre and co-authoring a paper with her father.
 She was also the longtime partner of Nigel Williams, who from 1970 to 1971 reconstructed the Sutton Hoo helmet.

 Bruce-Mitford's relationship with Dent was "long in trouble", and he left home in the later 1950s and formed a series of relationships.
-He married his former research assistant Marilyn Roberta Luscombe on 11 July 1975.
+He married his former research assistant Marilyn Roberta Luscombe on 11 July 1975, after announcing the engagement in March.
 The two had met eight years prior, when Bruce-Mitford was interviewing her for the position; knowing who Bruce-Mitford was but believing him to be dead, Luscomb said she "quoted at length from one of his archaeological papers" before realizing she was interviewing with him.
 The marriage was dissolved in 1984, at which point Bruce-Mitford found it necessary to sell his library, which went to Okinawa Christian Junior College in Japan.
 In 1986 he married for a third time, to Margaret Edna Adams, a child psychiatrist and published poet, whom he had met at Oxford fifty years before.

+In 1987, Bruce-Mitford visited British Columbia, where his mother's family was from.
+He met cousins living on a reservation there and, Biddle wrote, was "deeply moved" by The Lake, an opera about early life in the Okanagan Valley.
+Biddle noted that Bruce-Mitford "was fascinated by his family's background" in both British Columbia and Japan.

-After years of inherited heart disease, Rupert Bruce-Mitford died of a heart attack on 10 March 1994.
+After years of inherited heart disease, on 10 March 1994 Bruce-Mitford died of a heart attack at the John Radcliffe Hospital; he had driven himself there two days before.
 He was buried eight days later in the burial ground by St Mary's Church in Bampton, Oxfordshire.
 The Guardian recalled him as amongst "that tiny band of scholars whose names are linked with great archaeological discoveries".
-His widow, Margaret Edna Adams, died in 2002.
+A service was held at St George's, Bloomsbury on 14 June; the address was given by Biddle, and later published in The Hertford College Magazine.
+Bruce-Mitford's widow, Margaret Edna Adams, died in 2002.

-Bruce-Mitford's first cousin, once removed, is the medieval archaeologist Hugh Willmott.
+Bruce-Mitford was a member of Marylebone Cricket Club, and a member or regular at the Athenaeum and the Garrick.
+He enjoyed cricket and boxing.

 Publications

 Many of the works below are listed in Bruce-Mitford 1989b, the catalogue of Bruce-Mitford's library produced in preparation for its sale.
-The first 156 items are works by or about Bruce-Mitford; Bruce-Mitford's personal copy is held by Columbia University's Avery Architectural and Fine Arts Library, and contains 14 additional works added by hand.
+The first 156 items in the catalogue are works by or about Bruce-Mitford; Bruce-Mitford's personal copy is held by Columbia University's Avery Architectural and Fine Arts Library, and contains 14 additional works added by hand.